Murray J. McAllister, PsyD

 It is also commonly surprising to patients.
 For who thinks of pain as even in part emotional?

 After all, pain is a sensation, not an emotion.
 Pain is like itches, tickles, numbness and tingling.
 All these experiences are sensations.
-They are associated with our tactile sense.
+They are associated with our tactile sense of perception.
 We do not see, hear or taste pain and itches and the like, but rather we tactilely feel them.
 Emotions are experiences such as being happy or mad or sad or joyful.
 These experiences are rightly not considered sensations.

 Itches are aggravating, especially when they don’t easily go away, and scratching them is relieving, Tickles make us giggle, and we squirm in their playfulness.